Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Kansas City is 8-7-0 against the spread this year.

-- So far this season, the Chiefs have been installed as favorites by a 4.5-point margin or more 10 times and are 5-5 ATS in those games.
+- The Chiefs have been favored by 4 points or more 11 times this season and are 5-6 ATS in those games.

-- Kansas City has hit the over in 53.3% of its opportunities this year (eight times over 15 games with a set point total).
+- Kansas City's games this year have eclipsed the over/under in 53.3% of its opportunities (eight times in 15 games with a set point total).

-- When Kansas City picks up more than 344.9 yards, the team is 7-5 against the spread and 9-3 overall.
+- When Kansas City totals more than 344.9 yards, the team is 7-5 against the spread and 9-3 overall.

-- The Chiefs have turned the ball over 25 times this season, six more turnovers than the Bengals have forced (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bengals.